Routine Mammogram Screenings

 • Talk to your health care provider about your risk for breast cancer and decide the best screening plan for you.

 • Call a radiology or imaging center near you to make an appointment.
-You can find a radiology or imaging center in the PHC Provider Directory.
+You can find a radiology or imaging center in the Partnership Provider Directory.

 What to expect when getting a mammogram screening exam